 - Tutoring Resources

 Office Hours 7:30 a.m. – 3:30 p.m.

 Though the office is open and staffed, the counselor may not be available.
 Parents please call or email for an appointment.
-Students are encouraged to use the sign-in app located in the Guidance Office in either building.
+Students are encouraged to use the “Request to See Counselor” link available on this page for both CHS school counselors and Centerstone counselors.
 Please keep in mind that if the issue you wish to discuss is teacher-related, you should consider contacting the teacher first.
 If you have a question about your student’s current grade or content in a course, contact the teacher directly or your Infinite Campus Portal.
 Transcripts (GPA’s) can be obtained through Parchment and Infinite Campus.

 Counseling Mission Statement